Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @chehalemwines

-Tastings cost $20 per person (waived with a $50 purchase) and include a flight of 6 single vineyard and reserve wines.
-You’ll be talked through each wine by one of the winery’s knowledgeable associates, while discovering more about the history and people of Chehalem.
+Tastings typically cost around $25 per person (often waived with a minimum purchase) and include a flight of their single vineyard and reserve wines.
+You’ll be talked through each wine by a knowledgeable associate while discovering more about the history of Chehalem.

 Chehalem Winery 3